-Can dogs eat grapes?
+Can I give my dog grapes?
 We all know that grapes are amazing, tasty fruit, but are they safe for your canine?
 Today we find out the answer to this extremely important question!

 Quick answer: NO!
 If you thought the picture above looks cute, think again.
 Grapes are not acceptable for a dog, not under any circumstances!